osaidnur/Command-Manual-Generation-System/README.md

 ## Important Notes

-- **Command Manual Generation**: This operation requires the existence of the 'commands.txt' file, which contains the names of the 20 predefined commands.
+- **Command Manual Generation**: This operation requires the existence of the `commands.txt` file, which contains the names of the 20 predefined commands.
 Ensure that this file is properly generated before running the generation process.

-- **Command Manual Verification**: This operation checks the integrity of the generated manuals by verifying the 'Commands.xml' file, which holds the command manuals.
-Ensure to generate the command manuals first, as the verification process depends on the 'Commands.xml' file being present and up to date.
+- **Command Manual Verification**: This operation checks the integrity of the generated manuals by verifying the `Commands.xml` file, which holds the command manuals.
+Ensure to generate the command manuals first, as the verification process depends on the `Commands.xml` file being present and up to date.